jeanbaptistemora/fluidattacks-universe2/docs/src/docs/types/031/details/aws-iam-pass-role.md

 }
 ```

-As a rule of thumb you should include **only** the roles required by your
+As a rule of thumb,
+you should include **only** the roles
-application.
+required by your application.
-Wildcards and over-permissive resource grants highly increase
+Wildcards and over-permissive resource grants
-the probability of (or completely allow) a privilege escalation.
+highly increase the probability of (or completely allow)
+a privilege escalation.

 # References